sandstorm/Sandstorm.YubiKeyProvisioner/README.md

 * no recurring prompts for management key, PIN or PUK
 * easy install and upgrade of dependencies

-For new setups we use [FiloSottile/yubikey-agent](https://github.com/FiloSottile/yubikey-agent).
+For new setups we use [a custom fork of FiloSottile/yubikey-agent](https://github.com/sandstorm/yubikey-agent).
 This is a great project which makes using the YubiKey with SSH really fun.
 It just works ;)

 **For us this is also a documentation that happens to be executable ;)**

+## UPDATE 11/2021: No fiddling with SSH_AUTH_SOCK anymore

+We again use a forked version of yubikey-agent, because we need to be able to hotfix things if things go wrong.

+1. To migrate to the hotfixed version, do:

+    ```
+    brew services stop yubikey-agent
+    brew uninstall yubikey-agent
+    brew install sandstorm/tap/sandstorm-yubikey-agent
+    brew services start sandstorm/tap/sandstorm-yubikey-agent
+    ```

+2. Please ensure that the `~/.ssh/config` file contains the following contents:

+    **for Intel Macs**

+    ```
+    Host *
+        IdentityAgent /usr/local/var/run/yubikey-agent.sock
+    ```

+    **for M1 Macs**

+    ```
+    Host *
+        IdentityAgent /opt/homebrew/var/run/yubikey-agent.sock
+    ```

+3. Additionally, also check that **the SSH_AUTH_SOCK is not manipulated** in ~/.zshrc:

+    ```bash
+    # the following line should NOT OUTPUT ANYTHING
+    cat ~/.zshrc | grep SSH_AUTH_SOCK
+    ```

+    In case the above output shows anything, edit the file and remove that section completely.

+The above steps has been tested on Mac OS 12.0 on an M1 Mac with:

+- Command Line
+- IntelliJ
+- Fork
+- SourceTree
+- Visual Studio Code

 ## Installing Dependencies